sadabnepal/sadabnepal/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently working on WebDriverIO with TypeScript;
+- 👨🏽‍💻 I’m currently working on WebDriverIO;
 - 🌱 I’m currently learning DS and Algo :wink:;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: [@sadabnepal](https://www.linkedin.com/in/sadabnepal/);